-I am currently undertaking a creative writing research degree with the Open University, focusing on a life writing project, supervised by Dr Derek Neale and Dr Sally O’Reilly.
+I have recently embarked on a PhD in Creative Writing with The Open University, focusing on a life writing project, supervised by Dr Derek Neale and Dr Sally O’Reilly.

 The critical investigation will explore the history and traditions of life writing and its subgenres, the ethics and methodologies of the project, the nature of truth, techniques and debates around transforming life into literature, and reflections on my personal journey through the project.